DK-denno/DK-denno/README.md

 # 💫 About Me:
 My name is **Dennis Kamau**.<br>
-I am a Fullstask Developer with a amjor liking for backend.<br>
+I am a Fullstask Developer with a major liking for backend development.<br>
 I enjoy coding and building new things.<br>
 I Love Java and Go for Backend.<br>
 I mostly use Flutter and Angular for Frontend.<br>